1. Do you get a lot of bears in the campground?

 4. How far is the tipi/trapper's tent from where I park?

 Not far.
 With some units, you can park right at your site in the designated parking spot along the road.
 Some people prefer their units to be farther back in the trees away from the road.
 They park in the designated parking area and then walk down the path, possibly past one or two other units tucked away in the trees, to their own "walk-in" unit - a walk of between 10 and 50 seconds.
 We will try to accommodate your preferences but we can't promise what's going to be available when you book.
-We consider these to be “walk-in” sites: Campsites: #45 (tents only) Trapper’s tents: #30, 31, 32 and #23, 24, 25 and #44
+We consider these to be "walk-in" sites: trapper's tents: #30, 31, 32 and #23, 24, 25, 44 and 45.

 5. How close to the Kananaskis River are you?